Hanif-K-Musaheb/Year-3-CS-UVM-Study-Abroad-/CS3280/first lecture.md

  - Poor interfaces that confuse or mislead users.
  - Social and institutional pressures that force people into error-prone actions (e.g., rushing, multitasking).

+### Two Types of Errors
+ - **Slips** → Right goal, wrong execution.
+   - Examples: pressing the wrong button, typing a typo.
+   - Two main categories: action-based slips (wrong physical action) and memory lapses (forgetting to act).
+ - **Mistakes** → Wrong goal or plan.
+   - Examples: misunderstanding a medication label, misinterpreting a display.
+   - Categories: **rule-based mistakes** (misapplying a rule), **knowledge-based mistakes** (lack of understanding), and **memory lapses**.

+### Error Classification and the Seven Stages of Action
+Norman maps slips and mistakes onto his seven-stage model (goal → execution → evaluation), showing how design flaws create opportunities for errors at different stages.

+### Designing for Error
+Don’t blame people → design systems that anticipate human fallibility.

+#### Strategies:
+ - Constraints that prevent dangerous or impossible actions.
+ - Forcing functions like “lockouts” (car won’t start unless brake is pressed) or “lock-ins” (confirm before deleting a file).
+ - Clear feedback so users notice errors quickly.
+ - Undo functions that allow recovery.
+ - Resilience engineering: build systems that adapt and allow recovery rather than fail catastrophically.

+### Automation Paradox
+ - Automation can reduce some errors but introduce new ones.
+ - Over-reliance on automation can make users complacent or unprepared when manual intervention is needed.